erizov/Professor/semester_16/lecture_116_data_ops/data_reliability/README.md

 ### Comprehension

 1. Can you explain how Data Reliability works in your own words?
-2. What is the key insight or technique that makes Data Reliability efficient?
+2. What is the key insight or techniquContentat makes Data Reliability efficient?

 ### Analysis